rustsec/advisory-db/HOWTO_UNMAINTAINED.md

 First and foremost: *ASK THE AUTHOR(S)*, preferably in a public issue on the project's source code repository.
 If an author/maintainer of a particular crate thinks filing an unmaintained crate advisory is a good idea, then great!
-Go ahead
+Go ahead.

 If the author is responsive and declares that the project *is* maintained, then the from the perspective of RustSec is maintained.
 Again, when in doubt, defer